S.W.A.T. (2017 TV series) season 4

-The fourth season of S.W.A.T., an American police procedural drama television series, premiered on November 11, 2020 and concluded on May 26, 2021 on CBS with 18 episodes produced.
+The fourth season of S.W.A.T., an American police procedural drama television series, premiered on November 11, 2020, and concluded on May 26, 2021, on CBS with 18 episodes produced.

-The season dealt with real life serious issues such as the COVID-19 pandemic, and racial tension in Los Angeles between law enforcement and the Black community following the aftermaths of the Killing of Breonna Taylor, and the Murder of George Floyd.
+The season dealt with real-life serious issues such as the COVID-19 pandemic, racial tension in Los Angeles between law enforcement and the Black community following the aftermaths of the killing of Breonna Taylor, and the murder of George Floyd, and Asian American and Pacific Islander racism that erupted from the COVID-19 pandemic, which was addressed in "Stakeout" with Victor Tan (David Lim)'s mom being a victim of a hate crime.

 For the 2020–21 U.S. television season, the fourth season of S.W.A.T. ranked #42 with a total of 5.96 million viewers.